PsrNate/Lyrica/README.md

 centralizing replays and scores so as to create rankings.
 It should therefore contain some advanced social functions such as messaging, comparing or sending matches replays - considering, for instance, Phantasmagoria games.
-There should therefore be player rankings based on ELO indicators as well.
+There will be player rankings based on ELO indicators as well.

 As of today the project started a few months ago and I'm still in the first steps of figuring out how the website's general outline should be.
-Lyrica is probably going to be written in French - even though it will be developed and commented in English; but translating it to English, Japanese or other languages is obviously planned on a longer time scale.
+Lyrica is probably going to be written in French - even though it will be developed and commented in English; but translating it to English, Japanese and other languages is obviously planned on a longer time scale.

 1. Why Lyrica ?